lmcinnes/umap/doc/supervised.rst

 As you can see we have replicated the layout of the training data, including much of the internal structure of the classes.
 For the most part assignment of new points follows the classes well.
-The greatest source of confusion in some t-shirts that ended up in mixed with the shirts, and some pullovers which are confused with the coats.
+The greatest source of confusion are some t-shirts that ended up mixed with the shirts, and some pullovers which are confused with the coats.
 Given the difficulty of the problem this is a good result, particularly when compared with current state-of-the-art approaches such as `siamese and